 when you went away”

 And slowly everything cleared up.
 After some time, a bubbly joy announced itself.
 I pulled up the curtains and let in remnants of daylight from the dwindling petroleum world.
 I was in contact with myself for the first time in a long while, maybe for the first time ever.
 I opened the window to the garden and began to sing; ” Come back Scumbag Come back Come back scumbag come back ”.
-The colors seemed to me clearer and sharper than before and it was as if I saw the garden for the first time in all its splendid minuteness; the car bricked up with no wheels, a blue shoe donated to the hedgehog, Mrs. Selfridge’s Pepsi-cola fridge lying on its back, a piece of wood resembling an ear and daisies stretching themselves in the wild grass.
+The colors seemed to me clearer and sharper than before and it was as if I saw the garden for the first time in all its splendid minuteness; the car bricked up with no wheels, a blue shoe donated to the hedgehog, Mrs. Selfridge’s Pepsi-cola fridge laying on its back, a piece of wood resembling an ear and daisies stretching themselves in the wild grass.
 Suddenly there was a loud knock on the door.
 Hast thou found me, O mine enemy?
 Neighbor Sissy.
 I use to call her CFC, It used to rhyme with happy but now she is a tad difficult.